Math (MTH)

 MTH 112.
 Introduction to Statistics II.
 3 Credit Hours.

-This course is a continuation of MTH 110 and MTH 111.
+This course is a continuation of MTH 110.
 Further methods of statistics and their use in life will be covered.
 It includes: inference for one and two population means, inference for two proportions and two variances, inference for simple and multiple regression, categorical data analysis, analysis of variance, nonparametric tests and logistic regression.
 A statistical program will be used throughout this course.

 MTH 120.
 Mathematics for Business Majors.
 3 Credit Hours.